 - Ear plugs and/or sleeping mask (optional).
 If you’re a light sleeper and your accommodation is shared, you might want to bring earplugs and/or a sleeping mask.
 These are the earplugs and sleeping mask I bought.

 - Sunglasses.
 I didn’t use my sunglasses, but many in my group did and highly recommend sunglasses as eye protection.
 This is especially necessary if your helmet is missing a face screen.

 - Cash (small bills).
 Almost all snack stops along the way will only take cash.
 Some bathrooms will also require coins.
 You’ll also want cash for tipping.

-Tipping may not be common in your culture, but keep in mind that most motorbike tour guides and drivers are farm workers from remote villages around the Ha Giang area.
+Tipping may not be common in your culture, but keep in mind that most motorbike tour guides and drivers are farm workers from remote villages around the Ha Giang province.
 A tip can go a long way for them to feed their families.
 For my tour operator, it was only $40 more to add a driver, which comes out to about $13 for an entire day of work.